DATA USAGE POLICY

 IP Addresses, in and of themselves, do not collect, save or store any personally identifiable information about you and are only used for pseudonymised tracking.
 However, if you’re signed up with an Internet Service Provider (ISP) — which is the way most of us get our Internet service — then your ISP can easily link your IP Address with your contact information.
 We can’t access this information through your ISP, however.

-Our website might tell other websites to issue cookies on our behalf (or vice versa) if we use referral programs, sponsored links or adverts.
+Our websites might tell other websites to issue cookies on our behalf (or vice versa) if we use referral programs, sponsored links or adverts.
 Such cookies are only used for conversion and referral tracking and typically expire after 30 days, though some may take longer.
 Again, these cookies do not collect, save or store any personally identifiable information.

-Our website and social media accounts may shorten lengthy web addresses (and this is often done automatically by social networks).
+Our websites and social media accounts may shorten lengthy web addresses (and this is often done automatically by social networks).
 Services that shorten web addresses (such as bit.ly) may track the use of these shortened links and collect anonymous and pseudonymised data.
 This data includes the IP Address and physical location of devices accessing the shortened link, the time and date of each access, the referring websites or services, and information about the link being shared on other third-party services such as Twitter and Facebook.

 Monitoring forms and anonymous data